Briefing · 02/05/2026

 Second, long-context synthesis.
 Google said in late 2024 that NotebookLM was powered by Gemini 1.5, and later NotebookLM updates have emphasised newer Gemini upgrades, larger context, and better large-source handling.
 The exact current production stack can change without changing the product signal: read a lot, compress what matters, and preserve enough source fidelity to remain useful.

-That third layer is the real trick.
+That third layer carries much of the effect.

 A bland summary says: